Decawave/dwm1001-examples/README.md

 CMSIS-CORE Support Package                               4.05 Nordic Semiconductor nRF CPU Support Package             1.06

-They can be install from SES itself, through the package manager in the tool menu.
+They can be install from SES itself, through the package manager in the tools menu.

 ## KEIL µVision IDE